Date reviewed: September 2021 | Tested by: John Milbank | RRP: £24/year (£18/year with discount code BBS25) | ice-scan.com

 So far I’ve had no problems with the ones applied to my lids, but of course I’ll update this review if necessary.

-I’ve also popped one on the back of my phone – as this gets regularly dragged in and out of my pocket, I expect the upper will peel off at some point, though I’m not worried about revealing my information as I wouldn’t leave my phone unattended.
-So far though, it’s intact.
+I’ve also popped one on the back of my phone – as this gets regularly dragged in and out of my pocket.
+After four weeks the top did peel off, leaving the main label exposed, but still useable.

 Your info is displayed when the QR code is scanned, but it doesn’t reveal your home address or any other info that could allow someone impersonate you.
 This is the view when the code is scanned via the app, but it also displays all the information when you just use the camera on your phone – important for those who haven't downloaded it